Back to Articles

 At BBZ, we’re constantly updating our range of Charts so you have access to everything you need to become a consistently winning player.

-Prioritise your sleep
+Prioritize your sleep

 Get your body moving

 You don’t need yet another lecture about why regular exercise is good for you.
-But when it comes to studying poker effectively and retaining what you’ve learned, exercise really is crucial.
+But when it comes to studying poker and retaining what you’ve learned, exercise really is crucial.

 Take written notes

-“First, the physical act of writing stimulates cells at the base of your brain, called the reticular activating system (RAS).
+But why is this?
+There are several reasons, as Zapier explains.
+The physical act of writing stimulates cells at the base of your brain called the reticular activating system (RAS).
 When the RAS is triggered, your brain pays more attention to what you’re doing at the moment.
 When you’re writing by hand, your brain is more active in forming each letter, compared to typing on a keyboard where each letter is represented by identical keys.

 Spaced repetition

-Have you ever studied a particular spot or chart for an hour or two, then the next day realise you’ve forgotten the info you need mid-session?
+Have you ever studied a particular spot or chart for an hour or two, then the next day realized you’ve forgotten the info you need mid-session?
 It’s frustrating and shows that poker players have to actively work on retaining what they’ve learned.

 One way experts say we can improve our memories is through spaced repetition.
 The Spaced Repetition System (SRS) is “a to-do list that changes according to your performance,” according to Gabriel Wyner, an expert in learning languages.
 In terms of poker study, that means taking short intervals between studying particular ranges or spots.

 Let’s say you watched a video from the BBZ Bundle on big blind play and then studied big blind ranges for an hour.
 Then the next day you play a session and find yourself more comfortable playing in the big blind.
-Every time you successfully remember what you’ve learned you can increase the interval until you study big blind play again.
+Every time you successfully remember what you’ve learned, you can increase the interval until you study big blind play again.

+That doesn’t mean you shouldn’t study poker as much as you can.
+It just means you should switch up the topics you’re studying.
 “This pattern keeps you working on your weakest memories while maintaining and deepening your strongest memories,” Wyner writes in his book Fluent Forever.
-“Regular practise creates an equilibrium between old and new.”
+“Regular practice creates an equilibrium between old and new.”

 Share what you’ve learned

 “A lot of my studying is done when I’m coaching, especially when I’m coaching higher-level guys,” says BBZ.
 “There are a lot of sims involved.
-“While I’m coaching I’m learning, even if I’m preparing the session.
+While I’m coaching I’m learning, even if I’m preparing the session.
 A lot of times I’ll be running a sim for someone else and I’ll notice something new and explore it.”

 So make sure you’re signed up to the BBZ Discord.
 You won’t find a more supportive poker community anywhere else.